 Hairline cracks are slender, superficial fissures that occasionally surface in freshly poured concrete.
 Their emergence can be attributed to various factors, including the concrete’s natural curing process, the soil’s minor settling, or abrupt temperature shifts.

-While these cracks often don’t pose structural threats, vigilance is essential.
+While these cracks often don’t pose threats, vigilance is essential.
 To ensure they don’t evolve into bigger issues, homeowners are advised to periodically photograph the cracks, positioning a millimeter ruler beside them for accurate measurement.
 This approach aids in early detection should the cracks widen.

 Stair-Step Cracks